neilmcgu/coding-challenges/README.md

 <h2>Lessons Learned:</h2>

-<p>There are many ways to solve the same problems, some of which are more clear than others.
+<p>There are many ways to solve the same problem some of which are more clear than others.
 I pride myself on completing challenges in as few lines as possible while also maintaining clean, readable code.
 Sometimes a single line function just doesn't make sense at a glance.
 I try to avoid confusing anyone who reads my code even if it means a couple of extra lines.</p>